SciBorgs/SciGuides/docs/lessons/IntroToJava2.md

 Strings are **not** primitives, they are **classes** that hold **a list of characters** (along with a )

->Hello young aspiring Sciborgs programmer!
+>Hello young aspiring programmer!
 As you can tell, this part of SciGuides is **under construction**.
 Stay tuned for more code stuff!

 ## Lists, Arrays, Matrices, and Maps